-Hurricane Maria struck the island of Puerto Rico in September 2017, becoming the third-costliest hurricane to hit the United States – it also cost the lives of 2,975 Puerto Ricans.
+Hurricane Maria struck the island of Puerto Rico in September 2017, becoming the third-costliest hurricane to hit the U.S. It also cost the lives of nearly 3,000 Puerto Ricans.

-Five years after the storm, recovery efforts are still ongoing, along with analyses of just how much the storm devastated the U.S. territory.
+Six years after the storm, recovery efforts are ongoing, along with analyses of just how badly the storm devastated the U.S. territory.

-According to the National Weather Service, damage from the storm included a loss of 80 percent of Puerto Rico’s utility poles, plus all transmission lines.
-This led to power outages for the island’s entire population of 3.4 million residents.
+According to the National Weather Service, damage from the storm included a loss of 80% of Puerto Rico’s utility poles, plus all transmission lines.
+This led to power outages for the island’s entire population of 3.4 million.

-In Valdes’s "FOX Weather Reports" episode, she speaks with community members who experienced the widespread power outages – some of whom were without power for 85 days after the storm passed.
+In the episode, she speaks with community members who experienced the widespread power outages – some of whom were without power for 85 days after the storm passed.
 Without power, many residents also lost access to water, as electricity was necessary for powering their water supplies.

-By the end of January 2018 – about four months after Maria hit – electricity had only been restored to approximately 65% of Puerto Rico, said the National Weather Service.
+By the end of January 2018 – about four months after Maria hit – electricity had only been restored to approximately 65% of Puerto Rico, according to the NWS.

-The National Oceanic and Atmospheric Association (NOAA) estimates that the damage Hurricane Maria caused in Puerto Rico, along with the U.S. Virgin Islands off its eastern shore, totaled to about $90 billion.
+NOAA estimates that the damage Hurricane Maria caused in Puerto Rico, along with the U.S. Virgin Islands off its eastern shore, totaled about $90 billion.

-For context, the costliest hurricane to have hit Puerto Rico before Maria was Hurricane Georges in 1998.
-The damages caused by Georges were about $5 billion (in 2017 dollars).
+For context, the costliest hurricane to have hit Puerto Rico before Maria was Hurricane Georges in 1998, which caused about $5 billion (in 2017 dollars).

 U.S. federal aid was sent to Puerto Rico to help with the recovery efforts.
-However, concerns were raised about how that aid was used, as many residents continued to experience hardships caused by the storm long after it had passed.
+However, concerns were raised about how that aid was used, as many residents continued to experience hardships caused by Maria long after it had passed.

 In March 2019, the U.S. Office of Inspector General opened a review of the Housing and Urban Development’s disbursement of an estimated $20 billion intended to assist with relief after Hurricane Maria and Hurricane Irma, which struck a few weeks earlier.